Home Table of Contents Continue Your Thoughts Portrait Gallery Links

 Shannen got up from the bed, turned on the lights and walked into her living room.
 "I'm back," she said to herself flatly.
 "It's over."

 "Stuart?
 Stuart!"
-Alyssa shouted, fear gripping her.
+Alyssa shouted.
 She turned on the lights and ran all through her house.
 "Stuart!" she called, as she ran outside looking for him.

-"Phoebe!" he shouted.
-"Alyssa!"
-Stuart walked back and forth shouting her name, not knowing where to go, where to look for her.
-She's not here, he decided after five minutes.
+Stuart walked back and forth shouting for anyone for five minutes.
 I'm out in the middle of nowhere by myself.

 He turned to his right and started walking down the road, not knowing in which direction he should be going.
 He walked for fifteen minutes without seeing so much as a single house.
 Maybe they're set back from the road, he thought, but he knew that in the darkness he would get lost even more if he tried looking for them.